-L-1.
+C-3.
 Administrative Conference

-Prior to the dissemination of a list of potential arbitrators, the AAA shall, unless the parties agree otherwise, conduct an administrative conference with the parties and/or their attorneys or other representatives by conference call.
-The conference will take place within 14 days after the commencement of the arbitration.
+Prior to the dissemination of a list of potential arbitrators, the AAA shall, unless the parties agree otherwise, conduct an administrative conference call with the parties and/or their attorneys or other representatives.
+The conference call will take place within 14 days after the commencement of the arbitration.
 In the event the parties are unable to agree on a mutually acceptable time for the conference, the AAA may contact the parties individually to discuss the issues contemplated herein.
 Such administrative conference shall be conducted for the following purposes and for such additional purposes as the parties or the AAA may deem appropriate: